fmacias/wbcms/README.md

     php composer.phar install

 Set up a user:

-    modify the .htaccess file unther the public folder.
+    rename the files htaccess.dist and htpasswd.dist
+    and checkout them to modify one path.

-    The application requires basic authentification, so that its possible to create serveral users, and each one will have his own file structure.
+    The application requires basic Autentification, so that its possible to create several users, and each one will have his own file structure.
-    Because of that you need to create the user an modify the .htaccess file unther the public folder.

     I provide one test user for testing operation with a testing file structure.
+    user: Anonym password: anonym

 Virtual Host
 ------------